 In the Purim story, Persian King Ahasuerus (apparently a Zoroastrian) chooses Esther in a beauty contest, not realizing that she is Jewish.
 When the Jews of the land are threatened with genocide, Esther outs herself to the King as Jewish, and convinces him to save her people.

 The Purim story intrigues for many reasons.
 The Book of Esther, while part of the Jewish Bible, is not in the Torah, (the most holy Jewish text comprising the first five books of the Bible), but is thought to date from a much later period, with the story taking place somewhere between 600 and 400 BCE.
 In fact, oddly enough, the Book of Esther does not mention God.
-Esther, the heroine, with the help of her Uncle Mordecai, uses politics, diplomacy and feminine wiles to save her people.
+Esther, the heroine, with the help of her Uncle Mordecai, uses politics, diplomacy, and and her access to the king, to save her people.
 God gets no credit whatsoever.
 This, along with the fact that the celebration includes drinking, dressing in costumes, loud noise, and games, makes it a popular holiday with the growing secular, atheist and agnostic Jewish demographic, as well as with children.
 Purim shares a sense of rowdy release from social norms with Christian pre-Lenten Carnival festivities, and both holidays seem to trace their origins to “pagan” spring fertility rites.

 But peering through an interfaith lens, the most radical and transgressive aspect of Purim is the fact that the Jewish community in Persia would have been doomed if Esther had not intermarried.
 It was only because of her marriage to the Persian king that she was in a place to step up and save her people.
 What would have happened if she had refused to marry him because he wasn’t Jewish?